 To lead, support and advocate for accessible high-quality opportunities for children and families.

 CCC Guiding Principles

 We support services to build meaningful partnerships with families that are vital to the development of children as strong and active members of society.

-We equip and support education and care services, educators and their communities with the skills and confidence to participate in and influence the growth and sustainable management of quality not for profit education and care services.
+We equip and support early childhood and outside schools hours care services, educators and their communities with the skills and confidence to participate in and influence the growth and sustainable management of quality not for profit education and care services.